kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

 ###### What specific metrics should inform a rollback?

+`daemonset_controller_node_shutdown_suppression_total{transition="enter"}`
-`daemonset_controller_shutdown_suppressed_pod_creations_total` rising while no node in the cluster is shutting down would indicate stale or incorrect conditions.
+rising while no node in the cluster is shutting down would indicate stale or incorrect conditions. `enter` counts with no matching `exit` over a long window indicate conditions that are not being cleared.
 With the `critical` label, sustained suppression of critical DaemonSet Pods on long-running shutdowns is a signal that the critical-daemon-Pod gap is being exercised in practice.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?